openmas-ai/openmas/docs/guides/communication.md

 * **Note:** The default implementation uses a generic dictionary format.
 For type-safe communication using Protobuf definitions, customization might be needed.

 ### MQTT (`MqttCommunicator`)

+!!! warning "Experimental Feature"
+    Please note that the `MqttCommunicator` is considered **experimental** in OpenMAS v0.1.0.
+While providing basic MQTT connectivity, it has undergone limited testing compared to the core HTTP and MCP communicators and may have an unstable API subject to change in future releases.
+Known limitations might include incomplete support for all MQTT QoS levels or specific broker configurations. **It is not recommended for use in production environments at this stage.** Feedback and contributions to enhance MQTT support are welcome.

 * **Protocol:** MQTT (using `paho-mqtt`).
 * **Best For:** Publish/subscribe messaging patterns, event-driven architectures, decoupled communication, IoT applications.
 Requires an external MQTT broker.
 Requires `openmas[mqtt]`.